../

 mkdir rootfs

-Write a script to copy all these .so files to their corresponding locations in rootfs:
+Write a script to copy these `.so` files to their corresponding positions in `rootfs`:

 #!/bin/bash